 Salary, bonus and, most importantly, the big bucks you can earn through carried interest are all part of the private equity industry’s appeal.
 In this article, we will provide the salaries range of private equity professionals in different positions and regions, the compensation structure, as well as comparison of private equity salary and other Wall Street career paths.

-Note: If you have just landed here and you don’t have the faintest idea what Private Equity is, I recommend you to read our article about Private Equity
+Note: If you have just landed here and you don’t have the faintest idea what private equity is, I recommend you to read our article about Private Equity.

-1. Private Equity Salary Range
+1. Private Equity Salary: An Overview

 Source: Heidrick & Struggles 2019 survey

 (*) Note: Because firms can offer high salary but low bonus or vice versa, total salary and bonus is taken from the survey, not by adding salary and bonus together.
 High salary and bonus here mean this is the highest response available in the survey.
 Due to the small sample size, Analysts are not included in the survey.
 Normally, an Analyst will receive a total package from $100K – $150K per annum.